Cost of 1 Tool given Optimum Spindle Speed Solution

 Machining and Operating Rate - Machining and Operating Rate is the money charged for processing on and operating machines per unit time, including overheads.

-Outer Radius of Workpiece - (Measured in Meter) - Outer Radius of Workpiece is the radius of the outermost surface of the workpiece, away from the machining tool.
+Outer Radius of Workpiece - (Measured in Meter) - Outer Radius of Workpiece is the distance from the center of rotation to the outermost surface of the workpiece being machined.

-Rotational Frequency of Spindle - (Measured in Hertz) - Rotational Frequency of Spindle is the number of turns made by the spindle of the Machine for cutting in one second.
+Rotational Frequency of Spindle - (Measured in Hertz) - Rotational Frequency of Spindle is the speed at which the spindle of a machine tool rotates during machining operations.
+It is typically measured in revolutions per minute.

-Workpiece Radius Ratio - Workpiece Radius Ratio is the ratio of the inner radius of the workpiece to its outer radius.
+Workpiece Radius Ratio - Workpiece Radius Ratio refers to the ratio between the initial radius and the final radius of the workpiece being machined.

 STEP 1: Convert Input(s) to Base Unit